-Department Secretary Mead, Minnesota: Commander-in-Chief, I request all Department Secretaries kindly assemble at the Altar, especially those who attended the meeting the other night.
+cially those who attended the meeting the other night.
 (Department Secretaries assembled at the Altar).

 You were attending the meeting the other night.
 First I want to say that we have heard from the elite.
 Now we want to hear from the proletariat.
 These are the Department Secretaries from the various Departments.
 In fact, with all due respect to the Department Commanders and the Commanders-in-Chief, it is a known fact that the bulk of the work in our Departments falls on the Secretaries and Treasurers.
 I think it would be well to know who these Secretaries are.
 I am going to introduce them.
-I introduce first Cloy V. Smith, who started the meeting for the Secretary-Treasurers.
+I introduce first Cloy V Smith who started the meeting for the Secretary-Treasurers.
 He has served for a good many years.
 Then, Ben Haag of Wisconsin; A. W. McDaniel from Indiana; James Lyons from Maryland; John Reeger from New Jersey; John Liesee from Pennsylvania; and Julius Isaacs from New York.

 What the Commander-in-Chief has said in regard to our National Secretary only covers half the territory.
 These Secretary-Treasurers are in constant contact with our National Secretary.
 When we correspond with him regarding the Order, we receive promptly, within a few days time, a reply in full.
-Such co-operation is appreciated by these Department Secretaries, and in behalf of the Department Secretaries, and in view of the fact that they are of the proletariat-if we were the elite, we possibly could pass on a diamond ring or a watch or something else within reason-but as the proletariat, we have a little gift for our National Secretary.
+Such co-operation is appreciated by these Department Secretaries, and in hehalf of the Department Secretaries, and in view of the fact that they are of the proletariat-if we were the elite, we possibly could pass on a diamond ring or a watch or something else within reason-but as the proletariat, we have a little gift for our National Secretary.
 The cost is immaterial, but I want him to understand that it is from the heart of every last one of them.
 (Applause).
 (Presents fountain pen).